 The convergence plots section should be the first starting point to check the convergence of your simulation.
 These plots will help you to understand the global and local imbalances in a CFD simulation.

 In an iterative solution, residuals are the solution imbalances.
-For numerical accuracy, one should expect residuals to be small as possible.
-Usually residuals below 1e-3 is a good starting point to move to the next check.
+For numerical accuracy, you should expect residuals to be as small as possible.
+Usually, residuals below 1e-3 is a good starting point to move to the next check.

-Convergence plot also gives an idea regarding the stability of the solution.
-Observing sudden spikes shows that the solution encounterd problems.
-Results of such simulations are not reliable.
+The residual plot also gives an idea regarding the stability of a solution.
+Observing sudden spikes shows that the solution encountered problems.
+The results of such simulations are not reliable.

-In an iterative solution, calculation process starts with initial estimations on quantities (pressure, velocity, temperature, etc.).
+In an iterative solution, the calculation process starts with initial estimations of quantities (pressure, velocity, temperature, etc.).
 In every iteration, quantities are updated with respect to the previous iteration results.
-In a converged steady-state solution, one should expect to see that quantities come to a level and don’t change anymore.
+In a converged steady-state solution, one should expect to see that those quantities come to a level and don’t change any more.

 The following graph belongs to a pressure drop simulation.
-Quantity of interest for this simulation is the pressure difference.
-First, simulation was performed for 300 iterations and area average pressure values at the inlet and outlet are calculated:
+The quantity of interest for this simulation is the pressure difference.
+First, the simulation was performed for 300 iterations, and area average pressure values at the inlet and outlet are calculated:

-Results show that both inlet pressure value is converged around 500. iteration.
-Since both convergence plot as well as the the plot for quantity of interest are converged, one should monitor the solution fields to check if the results look realistic.
+Results show that the inlet pressure value is converged around 500 iterations.
+Both convergence plot, as well as the plot for the quantity of interest, are converged.
+Finally, you can monitor the solution fields to check if the results look realistic.